-“Equal Employment Opportunity and Affirmative Action are share responsibilities of the entire University community, including the administration, faculty, academic staff, classified staff and students.”
+“Equal Employment Opportunity and Affirmative Action are shared responsibilities of the entire University community, including the administration, faculty, academic staff, university staff and students.”

 It is the goal of the office to ensure that all members of the University of Wisconsin Oshkosh community are able to engage in academic pursuits, obtain and maintain employment, and utilize university services without experiencing discrimination based upon race, religion, creed, color, sex, gender identity/expression, ancestry, national origin, age, marital status, relationship to other employees, sexual orientation, disability, veteran’s status, membership in the National Guard, state defense force or any other reserve component of the military forces of the United States or this state, arrest or conviction record, political affiliation, or other protected status.

-In addition, the office is committed to act affirmatively to eliminate under utilization of and increase opportunities for women and members of racial and ethnic minorities that have traditionally experienced discrimination.
+In addition, the office is committed to act affirmatively to eliminate under utilization of and increase opportunities for women, veterans, individuals with disabilities, and members of racial and ethnic minorities that have traditionally experienced discrimination.

-The UWO Office of Equal Opportunity & Access:
+The UWO Office of Equal Opportunity, Equity & Affirmative Action:

 - Assists search committees in developing a search process which strives to create a diverse pool of applicants, provide an equal opportunity for all applicants to demonstrate their suitability for the position, and to ensure that the interview and selection processes are free from discrimination based upon any protected status.